 The industry page is an excellent resource for anyone working in construction.
 However, we know many of you want to jump directly to specific construction safety products.
 Here are some quick links to get you in the right place:

 You'll want to check out our new Swagger® 4 safety glasses.
-Check out our online safety glasses catalog.
+You can view our entire eyewear styles in our online safety glasses catalog.

 You can access our construction safety shirts in the same place as our construction safety vests.
 However, you might want to read up more on our new Triple Vented Workshirt for heat stress.
 Check out our online garment catalog.